Writing an effective creative brief is about more than just jotting down a couple of generic lines on an otherwise blank doc.

 But as anyone who's ever tried to write a creative brief from scratch can tell you, it isn't always straightforward.

-Below, we'll look at how to write a creative brief and what elements to include (with examples) to nail your next campaign.
+Below, we'll look at how to write a creative brief and what elements to include (with examples) to nail your next campaign, from why creative briefs are important to how to use a creative brief template.
 But first, let's answer a very burning question:

 The core strategic document that is meant to guide the creative team on the preparation of the advertising execution.